-Native AmericansThe Ancestral Puebloans (also known as the Anasazi Basketmakers) were the first humans to establish permanent settlements in Bluff, building small pit houses at first, then larger, multi-room cliff dwellings (Pueblo), and in some locations multi-story great houses.
-Archeologists date these settlements to around 650 A.D.
+The transition to farming occurred with the Ancestral Puebloans, the first to establish permanent settlements in Bluff, who built small pit houses at first, then larger, multi-room dwellings.
+Archaeologists date the first Bluff establishments to around 650 A.D.
 By 1300 A.D., the Ancestral Puebloans had vanished from the area.

 Following the prehistoric cultures, nomadic tribes of Paiutes, Utes, and Navajos were well established in the San Juan country area by the late 1500′s.
 San Juan Band Paiutes hunted rabbits, deer and mountain sheep; foraged for seeds and roots, and irrigated corn, squash and melons along the river bottoms.
 Utes took full advantage of the introduction of the horse and lived a life similar to the Plains Indian cultures.